Kabir-dharshaaan-tech/Ecommerce-Follow-Along/README.md

 - Created an endpoint to fetch all products from MongoDB.
 - Implemented a frontend function to retrieve and display product data.
 - Dynamically rendered products using the existing Product Card component.

+### Milestone 12 - My Products Page
+- Implemented an endpoint to fetch products based on user email from MongoDB.
+- Created a function in the frontend to retrieve and display filtered product data.
+- Dynamically rendered products using the existing Product Card component.